minvws/nl-kat-coordination/docs/source/user-manual/getting-started/start-scanning.rst

 The object has now been added and you now see the object detail page.
 You can also find the object in the overview table on the Objects page.

+See :doc:`../basic-concepts/objects-and-recursion` for more detailed information about the way objects work.
-More information about the Objects page and object details can be found here: :doc:`../navigation/objects/objects`.
+If you want to know more about the Objects page and the Object details page, see :doc:`../navigation/objects`.

 Changing clearance level